Staro Sajmište: Before 1941

 It hosted international fairs, with task of promoting the economy of the Kingdom of Yugoslavia as well.
 On the first exhibition from September 1937, there were 883 exhibitors, 493 Yugoslav and 390 foreign (17 countries from Europe, America and Asia).
 It had 310,000 visitors, while at the 1931 census Belgrade had a population of 266,849.
 In September 1938 one of the exhibitions on the fair was the first presentation of television in this part of Europe (it will be 18 years before first television station in communist Yugoslavia will appear), by Philips.
 The first motor show, 1938 Belgrade Car Show, was held in March 1938.

-After Yugoslav government signed a deal with the Czechoslovakian Škoda Works for the purchase of 300 tanks in 1937, as a gesture of thanks, the company decided to donate the towering construction as the parachuting attraction.
+After Yugoslav government signed a deal with the Czechoslovak Škoda Works for the purchase of 300 tanks in 1937, as a gesture of thanks, the company decided to donate the towering construction as the parachuting attraction.
 The "parachutists tower" was opened on 2 June 1938, dedicated with lavish ceremony.
 The latticed steel construction was 74 m tall, becoming the tallest structure in Belgrade.
 The tower was an imposing and domineering structure, which, due to its height and position in the flat and low terrain, was visible from all parts of Belgrade from across the river.
 It was claimed that the Škoda Tower was the tallest facility of its kind in both Europe and the world.
 It was used both for the professional training of the parachutists, but also for the amateur jumps by the fair visitors.

-Construction of Staro Sajmište was an important, almost pivotal occurrence in urban development of Belgrade at the time, not only due to its economic importance.
+Construction of Staro Sajmište was an important, almost pivotal occurrence in the urban development of Belgrade at the time but not only due to its economic importance.
 The complex was the only fully encircled spatial unit, excelling and singling out itself compared to other social centers in the city.
 It also included the first planned greening of the modern New Belgrade area.
 The project for the greenery arrangement in the complex was done by engineer Aleksandar Krstić.